gehadelkoumy/Smart-Home/README.md

 2. Indoor system :
--It has 3 rooms with smart lightening system .
+- It has three rooms with smart lighting systems.
--It has a smart blind that opened or closed depending on the degree of light outside .
+- It has a smart blind that opens or closes depending on the degree of light outside.
--It has a tempreture sensor that controls the speed of van and gives a warning if there is a fire .
+- It has a temperature sensor that controls the speed of the van and gives a warning if there is a fire.
--Readings of sensors and motor speed are displayed on an LCD .
+- Readings from sensors and motor speed are displayed on an LCD.